 The use of inhalants to get high is a very dangerous and potentially lethal activity that is particularly hazardous to children and adolescents.
 The use of inhalants includes sniffing glue, breathing contents of aerosol spray cans, and sniffing paints or sprays.
-Among North Dakota high school students, 11.1 percent indicated using inhalants one or more times during their lives in 2007 compared to 12.4 percent of 2005 U.S. high school students (YRBS, 2008).
+Among North Dakota high school students, 11.5 percent indicated using inhalants one or more times during their lives in 2009 compared to 13.3 percent of 2007 U.S. high school students (YRBS, 2009).
 Since 1999, prevalence for both North Dakota and the U.S. have gradually but steadily declined over time.
-North Dakota girls had slightly higher prevalence than for boys (12.1 percent and 10.2 percent, respectively, in 2007) to have used inhalants during their lives.
-The prevalence among both genders has declined over time (YRBS, 2008).
+North Dakota girls had a higher prevalence than for boys (9.7 percent and 13.2 percent, respectively) in 2009 to have used inhalants during their lives.
+The prevalence among both genders has declined over time;, however, the 2009 figure for girls represents an increase from the previous YRBS survey year (YRBS, 2009).